OpenFn/docs/docs/documentation.md

 # Activity
-In this section of the portal, you can view a list of all "submissions" - i.e. individual job runs.
+In this section of the portal, you can view a list of all "runs" - i.e. individual job runs.
 This list is essentially a compilation of all jobs, messages and credentials flowing through your OpenFn account towards your destination system(s).

-### Submissions
+### Runs
-Submissions are attempts made on a destination system by running a receipt through a Job Description.
-Submissions can be viewed and re-processed.
+Runs are attempts made on a destination system by running a receipt through a Job Description.
+Runs can be viewed and re-processed.
 Each submission has a `success`, `started_at`, `finsihed_at`, `job_description_id`, and `receipt_id` attribute. `Started_at` and `finished_at` are the timestamps when the submission began and ended.

-> **Note:** Some submissions may take up to ten seconds, particularly if they are performing multiple actions in a destination system.
+> **Note:** Some runs may take a really long time, particularly if they are performing multiple actions in a destination system or if they are fetching lots of data from a REST api at the start of a migration.
 They will appear as red if they have failed.
 In the case of failure, refer to our [Troubleshooting](#troubleshooting) section below.

 # Troubleshooting